JBalloonist/courses-sql-for-spreadsheets-users-robert-ward/slides/chapter_1_cff168ddadbf61da35eed7de862fec5f.md

 `@script`
 You may have noticed in our podcasts table that there was a category column.
-What if we wanted to get the max number of episodes by category?
+What if we wanted to get the max number of episodes for each category?

 ---